liberjul/liberjul.github.io/pages/Projects.md

 ## Automated phenotyping of filamentous fungi
 <video src="/images/tip_tracking_vid.mp4" poster="/images/tip_tracking_poster.jpg" width="600" controls preload></video>

 Filamentous fungi are difficult organisms to phenotype, because of the small number of characters which are easily observed.
-In order to characterize the diversity of groups such as Mortierellaceae.
-We developed a [TensorFlow](https://www.tensorflow.org/)-based object detection model trained on a manually-curated set of hyphal tip images.
+In order to characterize the diversity of groups such as Mortierellaceae, we developed a [TensorFlow](https://www.tensorflow.org/)-based object detection model trained on a manually-curated set of hyphal tip images.
 This model is accompanied by tools to annotate time-lapse image series infer growth rate by connecting nearest-neighbor annotations between consecutive images.

 Tool Github and Tutorial: [https://github.com/liberjul/Hyphal_feature_tracking](https://github.com/liberjul/Hyphal_feature_tracking)